-In fact, if you live in a warm climate like Florida, this can actually mean it’s difficult to grow varieties but southern highbushes and rabbiteyes.
+Tip: If you live in a warm climate like Florida, this can mean it’s difficult to grow varieties other than Southern Highbushes or Rabbiteye.
 The others just need more cold to grow properly!

-Unless you live at least two zones above the hardiness cutoff for your blueberry bush, it’s important to take some steps to help protect it is you are going to leave it outsid over the Winter.
+Unless you live at least two zones above the hardiness cutoff for your blueberry bush, it’s important to take some steps to help protect it if you are going to leave it outside in a pot over the winter.

-Something like a small, single-walled thin plastic pot exposes the roots way more than an extra-large and thick container made of fiberglass.
+A small, single-walled thin plastic pot exposes the roots far more than an extra-large and thick container made of fiberglass.

 Here are some steps you can consider to help your potted blueberry bush survive being outdoors in winter:

-Just dig a hole that matches the container, pop the plant in there and cover in such a way that the roots can benefit from the extra insulation but the stem is exposed.
-If you think more protection is needed, you can also add some extra mulch and/or cover as described below.
+Just dig a hole that matches the container, pop the plant in there, and cover it in such a way that the roots can benefit from the extra insulation but the stem is exposed.

-**Pro Tip: Because they go dormant, blueberry shrubs can look quite dead during winter and early Spring, with completely brown branches and no green in sight.
+Tip: Dormant blueberry shrubs can look dead during winter and early spring, with brown branches and no green in sight.
 Even if you’re sure yours has kicked the bucket, wait well into spring to throw it out.
 It may just surprise you.

 Overwintering Blueberry Plants Indoors

-The best time to move them indoors is late Fall, when the temperature has dropped and their leaves are no longer green (most varieties have leaves that turn dark red or maroon).
+Tip: The best time to move them indoors is late fall when the temperature has dropped and their leaves are no longer green (most varieties have leaves that turn dark red or maroon).